Josered30/StarWarsAPI/README.md

 - Run `yarn sls deploy` to deploy this stack to AWS

 ### Enviroment variables
-Set up the next variables in a .env file in the root of the proyect.
+Set up the next variables in a .env file in the root of the project.

 .env
 ```